yuhaoz2/yuhaoz2.github.io/content/publication/zhang-2023-robust/index.md

 ---
-title: 'Robust Stability of Neural Feedback Systems with Interval Matrix Uncertainties'
+title: 'Robust Stability of Neural Network Control Systems with Interval Matrix Uncertainties'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here